The Forests

 • renders some truths invisible

 You don’t enter a forest because you’re foolish.
-You enter because it makes sense from the inside.
+You enter because it makes sense from the inside, especially when it has already trained your loves and fears.

 --VISUAL COMING SOON--